 Well, the army has it’s set of rules and regulations, and the officers’ wives have their own.
 They have a hierarchy of their own, starting from the CO’s wife, and ending with the junior-most lady, who is at the bottom rung of the chain of command, in the unit.
 Ask any army wife and she would tell you that while the average Indian married woman has only three in-laws to please namely, mother-in-law, father-in-law and sister-in-law, an officer’s wife has four in-laws to please; fourth one being the CO’s wife.
 And being the junior-most meant working the most.
 And you don’t get paid to do that.
 It has to come from you voluntarily.

-For the army wife, no matter how much energy and passion she puts in to write that perfect emcee, or the verses of the skit, or that perfect beauty of an invitation card, handmade in the shape of a fan for that Mughal-themed ladies’ evening, her name doesn’t get recorded in the annals of military history.
-Truth be told, the number of hours spend discussing what welcome drinks, snacks and dessert to serve, what to wear, what games to play, what gifts to give, the projector, the demo, the colour and texture of the curtains, the carpets, lace and net hangings and various other paraphernalia, flower arrangements, lighting, sound, and all and sundry – baffles me, the same way now, as it did 14 years back.
+The vocational training and life skills workshops regularly conducted for the families of the men in arms are very purposeful.
+But for the typical officer’s wife, no matter how much energy and passion she puts into organising and conducting ladies’ meets – writing that perfect emcee, the verses of the skit, that perfect beauty of an invitation card, handmade in the shape of a fan for that Mughal-themed ladies’ evening, her name doesn’t get recorded in the annals of military history.
+Truth be told, the number of hours spend discussing what welcome drinks, snacks and dessert to serve, what to wear, what games to play, what gifts to give, the projector, the demo, the colour and texture of the curtains, the carpets, lace and net hangings and various other paraphernalia, flower arrangements, lighting, sound, all and sundry – baffles me, the same way now, as it did 14 years back.
 But as someone said, the show must go on.

 The most important lesson that I have learnt from the army is ‘humility.’
 At a social gathering, you are supposed to wish one and all, upon entry and exit.
 You stand up when the senior lady gets up, as a show of respect.
 Some days may be good, some days, bad.
 On a bad day, if there is a social event, you may have to attend by compulsion (to avoid getting hauled up, later).
-And your humility is put to test when you put a smile in your face, even if you feel like a lonely island in a sea of kanchipuram, kanta, jamdani, muga, georgette, chiffon saree, baking, maid, mom-in-law talks.
-You stifle that yawn, smile on and go along.
-There is no room for impatience or arrogance in the army.
+And your humility is put to test on your not so good days, when how are yous’ are asked only as part of exercising formality, and not to ellicit replies like oh, thanks for asking, I am right now suffering a severe bout of depression and i am really not in the mood to sit through four hours of this social get-together!
+At times you feel like an island in a sea of kanchipuram, kanta, jamdani, muga, georgette, chiffon saree, baking, maid, mom-in-law talks.
+You stifle that cry, plaster on a smile, and get along.
+There is no room for impatience in the army.

 Packing and unpacking of your household stuff during posting in and posting out, can be really frustrating, since we ‘live out of the box’ every two years.
 And when your husband is attending a course, it becomes all the more hectic, with frequent movements from one place to another.